rogithub/QueueOfBatches/README.md

 It contains a console application that reads and executes tasks in multithreaded batches from the database (other sources are also possible described later on ITaskProvider topic).

 ## Tasks Components
-This is completly generic, here are the main components.
+Here are the main components.

   - TaskRunner.
 It is an Fsharp wrapper around MailboxProcessor class that is the core part of the server.
 It takes tasks in the form of ITask interface and executes them in multithreaded batches.
   - ITask.
 It consists of three methods Run, OnError, OnCancel.
 Run is the code that will be executed by TaskRunner, OnError and OnCancel will be called if required.